-In Autumn 2021 we will be training and supporting a group of volunteer mentors (‘Transitioneers’) to deliver a menstrual health empowerment educational and experiential programme to pre-teens in two Exeter schools as part of a pilot project.
+In Autumn 2021 we have begun training and supporting a group of volunteer mentors (‘Transitioneers’) to deliver a menstrual health empowerment educational and experiential programme to pre-teens in two Exeter schools as part of a pilot project.

 Through a course of interactive workshops and training sessions this cohort of Transitioneers will learn about the importance of menstrual education, its positive effect on many areas of a young person’s life and develop their capacity to act as mentors.
 Menstrual education aims to break taboos and shame by discussing cycle awareness and emotional processing, building body and emotional literacy.